marcinjak9/italian-flavours-gatsby/src/pages/index.md

 ![null](/img/home_02.jpg)

-When I start working on your tour, on the tailor-made itinerary for you, your family or friends, I work in order to **save you time**.
+When I start working on **your tour**, on the tailor-made itinerary for you, your family or friends, I work in order to **save you time**.
 I work closely with you to create a made-to-order travel experience, making sure you get the most out of every moment.
-This part of my work is very important for me, but for you too: when the time comes to book your next adventure in Italy, I know what your preferences and desires are and I am ready to provide a personal, one-on-one, dedicated service.
+This part of my work is very important for me, but for you too: when the time comes to **book your next adventure in Italy**, I know what your preferences and desires are and I am ready to provide a personal, one-on-one, dedicated service.

 ## What kind of experience in Italy are you dreaming of?

 **Culinary Slow-Tours for small groups          **

-Find yourself in intimate group sizes of no more than 12 guests, relax in the finest hotels in Italy and experience unique insider access to divine sites.
-My expertise and profound knowledge of Italy will ensure you travel under the wing of a truly professional tour guide, who will bring your dream holiday to life with an unmatched local insight.
+Find yourself in **intimate group sizes** of no more than 12 guests, relax in the finest hotels in Italy and experience unique insider access to divine sites.
+My expertise and **profound knowledge of Italy** will ensure you travel under the wing of a truly professional tour guide, who will bring your dream holiday to life with an unmatched local insight.

 I have longstanding relationships in every destination and during my tours I like sharing  with my guests my precious patrimony of connections. **My on-the-ground presence **allows me to give you access to the most authentic and untouched places in Italy: together we will discover the real soul of _la_ _Bella Italia._

 And of course your safety and security are always my first priorities.
 You only have to sit back, relax and enjoy every minute of your journey!

-Thanks to my intimate knowledge of each destination, I personally design every journey, creating itineraries that feature the most iconic destinations in Italy.
-You enjoy the benefits of one-off experiences in your most desired locations, such as enjoying a sunset in Ostuni or a sunrise in front of the Arena di Verona.
+Thanks to my intimate knowledge of each destination, I personally design every journey, creating** itineraries that feature the most iconic destinations** in Italy.
+You enjoy the benefits of one-off experiences in your most desired locations, such as enjoying a sunset in **Ostuni **or a sunrise in front of the **Arena di Verona**.

-I will be sharing with you the best insights into Italian wine & food culture, art and traditions, unveiling mysteries and revealing secrets that only a true local could know.
+I will be sharing with you the best insights into Italian **wine & food culture**, art and traditions, unveiling mysteries and revealing secrets that only a true local could know.
 I will be supervising your entire journey and accompanying you every day, immersing you in the real spirit of a place and connecting you to locals in a way you’ll never forget.
 Of course I will also leave you the privacy you need, whenever you need it.

 You can choose to travel with your family or friends or to join one of my already set **small group tours**, they are limited to no more than 12 guests, happy travellers who will bring their joy and their own perspectives to your journey.
 It will be a great chance to make new, valuable friendships, to know new cultures and receive inspiring stimuli.

 **Tailor-made Gourmet Journeys in Italy     **

-Are you ready to see Italy exactly how you want to see it, on an itinerary fashioned specially for you?
+Are you ready to see Italy exactly how you want to see it, on an itinerary **fashioned specially for you**?

-Treat yourself for a special occasion, as a birthday, an anniversary or a retirement gift: celebrate your milestone with your family or with your friends with a luxury, tailor-made gourmet tour of Italy.
+Treat yourself for a special occasion, as a birthday, an anniversary or a **retirement gift**: celebrate your milestone with your family or with your friends with a luxury, **tailor-made gourmet tour **of Italy.

 ![null](/img/home_03.jpg)